jojo157/Delightful-Penguins/README.md

   - To allow user to register.
   - To allow user to login.
   - To allow the user contact the artist.
-  - To browse the art pieces.
+  - To browse for art.
-  - To get more information on art piece.
+  - To get more information on an art piece.
   - To add art piece to cart.
   - To edit art piece. (artist only)
   - To delete art piece. (artist only)

 - An individual page for each art piece with elements:
-  - Showing more details for art piece.
+  - Showing more details of art piece.
   - To add art piece to cart.
-  - To allow the user contact the artist.
+  - To allow the user to contact the artist.

 - Cart Page with elements:
-  - To see what's in the cart.
+  - To see what is in the cart.
   - To edit the cart.
   - To navigate away from the cart.
   - To proceed to checkout.
   - To allow the user contact the artist.

 - Checkout Page with elements:
-  - To see what's in the cart.
+  - To see what is in the cart.
   - To see the order total.
   - To fill in personal and delivery details.
   - To complete a card payment.
-  - To tell user to create account to see order details.
+  - To tell the user to create an account to see their order details.

 - My Order Page with elements (only for logged in users):
   - To see overview of all orders.
   - To see more details on a specific order
-  - To navigate back to art.
+  - To navigate back to the art page.

 - Add Art Page with elements (only for artist):
-  - To add details for art piece.
+  - To add details for an art piece.
   - To submit the art piece to the database.
   - To cancel the request of adding art piece.
   - To add a photo of art piece.